Konkomba language: Grammar

-Lexical Tone
+Lexical tone

 Differences in tone can change the lexical function of a particular word.
-In contrast to many other Gur languages, Likpakpaanl tones have no grammatical function.
+In contrast to many other Gur languages, Konkomba tones have no grammatical function.

-Grammatical Tone
+Grammatical tone

 There are two-level tones; low (⸜) and high (⸝), which are used to distinguish between perfective and habitual aspects.
 The tones do not change regardless of the person specification of the noun or a pronoun.